moderndive/moderndive/README.md

 Demo
 ----

-The following three `get_regression_X()` functions are tidyverse-friendly wrappers meant for the novice user.
-They have intuitive function names than the appropriate `broom` commands:
+The following three `get_regression_X()` functions are tidyverse-friendly wrappers meant for the novice regression user.
+They have more intuitive/verb-like function names than the corresponding `broom` commands:

 -   `get_regression_table()`: a wrapper to `tidy()` to return the regression table
 -   `get_regression_points()`: a wrapper to `augment()` to return a table of all regression points